jtahn/Markdown/README.md

 		- [733](LeetCode/733.md) dfs
 		- [704](LeetCode/704.md) binary
 		- [128](LeetCode/128.md) hashing

-[^1]: i don't understand the main solutions; aka either the 'simple inefficient' ones and/or the 'important efficient' ones
-[^2]: check voice memos / notebook for edits

 # purpose
 - i guess randos can browse the solutions if they want